AzerbaijanOfficial Name: Republic of Azerbaijan

 Fax: +(994) (12) 488-3695

 Azerbaijan is a constitutional republic with a developing economy.
 Western-style amenities are found in the capital, Baku, but infrastructure and access to goods and services outside the city, while improving, are below Western standards.
 Read the Department of State’s Fact sheet on U.S.–Azerbaijan relations for further information.

 Entry, Exit & Visa Requirements

 You need a passport and a visa to enter Azerbaijan.
 Get your visa before you travel, and make sure the visa validity dates correspond with your travel.
-With limited exceptions (persons with invitations from high-ranking officials of the Government of Azerbaijan), you cannot get a visa upon arrival at an airport in Azerbaijan, nor can you get a visa at the land borders with Georgia, Russia, Turkey, or Iran.
+With limited exceptions (persons with invitations from high-ranking officials of the Government of Azerbaijan), you cannot get a visa upon arrival at an airport in Azerbaijan.
+Neither can you get a visa at the land borders with Georgia, Russia, Turkey, or Iran.

 Currently, U.S. citizens may apply for a single- or double-entry visitor’s visa valid for up to 90 days or a one-year multiple-entry business visa.
-Both cost $160.
+The cost is 160 USD.
 For either type of visa, you must have an invitation from a person or company in Azerbaijan.
 That invitation must be certified by the Ministry of Foreign Affairs of Azerbaijan in Baku.
-U.S. citizen tourists booking accommodations through a licensed Azerbaijani travel agency may receive a voucher that entitles them to receive a single-entry tourist visa valid for 30 days which cost $20.
-The Embassy of Azerbaijan in Washington, D.C. uses a visa courier service that charges $21 for processing and service fees in addition to the basic cost of the visa.
+U.S. citizen tourists booking accommodations through a licensed Azerbaijani travel agency may receive a voucher that entitles them to receive a single-entry tourist visa valid for 30 days, which costs 20 USD.
+The Embassy of Azerbaijan in Washington, D.C. uses a visa courier service that charges 21 USD for processing and service fees in addition to the basic cost of the visa.
 Visa applicants are required to use this service.
 Please see the website of the Embassy of Azerbaijan in Washington, D.C. for more details.
 The Embassy of Azerbaijan states that visas take 10 business days to process, but travelers are encouraged to apply for their visas early to avoid possible delays, especially in the summer months.